hcfman/sbts-base/README.md

 # sbts-base

-Base system for the Stalked by the state project
+Base system for the stalkedbythestate project

 The project installs a robust project environment for the NVIDIA Jetson nano, NX and AGX computers.
 This is used for the Stalked by the state project but can be used as a base for other projects as well.